davidhsianturi/laravel-compass/README.md

 ## Migration Customization

-If you are not going to use Compass' default migrations, you should call the `Compass::ignoreMigrations` method in the `register` method of your `AppServiceProvider`.
+If you are not going to use Compass's default migrations, you should call the `Compass::ignoreMigrations` method in the `register` method of your `AppServiceProvider`.
 You may export the default migrations using the `php artisan vendor:publish --tag=compass-migrations` command.

 ## Configuration

-After publishing Compass' assets, its primary configuration file will be located at `config/compass.php`
+After publishing Compass's assets, its primary configuration file will be located at `config/compass.php`

 ```php
 return [